 Paddy Cribb, chairman of The Peckham Settlement from 1982 to 2006.
 Paddy was the legal director of Freemans, the catalogue mail order company, which contributed to the social framework of Southwark and Lambeth as many of its staff lived there.

-Michael Fowke, a solicitor, was for many years a partner in a large commercial firm based in the City of London.
+Michael Fowke a solicitor, was for many years a partner in a large commercial firm based in the City of London.
 For the past 15 years, he has been a member of The Peckham Settlement’s Executive Committee and has also worked as an adviser for the Citizens Advice Bureau.
 Michael was Chair of the Settlement up to July 2017 and guided it into this new grant-making incarnation.
+Michael was elected to the position of President at The Peckham Settlement’s AGM in 2022.

-Linda Smith is a local resident living close to the heart of Peckham, a Churchwarden, formally retired but extremely active in the community.
-She is the newest recruit to the Executive Committee.
-Linda had supported The Peckham Settlement as a volunteer over a period of years before becoming a Director.
+Linda Smith is a local resident living close to the heart of Peckham.
+She retired as a Secretary in the Inner London Magistrates’ Courts Service.
+She is active in the church she attends and in the community.
+Linda had supported The Peckham Settlement as a Volunteer over a period of time before becoming a Trustee.

 Tracey Francis joined Peckham Settlement in May 2020 and is a local resident.
-Since 2005 she has been involved with film and art based community projects and is co-founder of the Women in Film SE15 project.
-Tracey is also a volunteer with the Peckham and Nunhead Free Film Festival.
+Since 2005 she has been involved with film and art based community projects and is co-founder of the Women in Film SE15 project and is a volunteer at The Green Community Centre in Nunhead.

-Alex Wells is a relative newcomer to the area, having moved here in 2016, but has since put down many local roots, volunteering with Peckham Fesitval, Nunhead Knocks and South London Cares.
-In his day job he supports fundraisers through the Chartered Institute of Fundraising, and previously worked at the Small Charities Coalition.
+Alex Wells is a relative newcomer to the area, having moved here in 2016, but has since put down many local roots, volunteering with Peckham Festival, Nunhead Knocks and South London Cares.
+In his day job he supports charities and community groups in the borough with Community Southwark, having previously worked at the Chartered Institute of Fundraising and the Small Charities Coalition.